 The most common causes in children are

-Causes of Proteinuria
+Evaluation of Proteinuria

 History of present illness may reveal symptoms of fluid overload or hypoalbuminemia, such as eye puffiness upon awakening and leg or abdominal swelling.
 Proteinuria itself may cause heavy foaming of the urine.
 However, patients with proteinuria and no obvious fluid overload may not report any symptoms.